 Admit it, if you are not aware of preparing your nipples earlier before labour day, chances are you will probably not able to breastfeed once you have a newborn.
 Most of the cases, you can.
 However, you will have a little difficulty expressing your breast milk.

-- My milk supply was not sufficient for the first few days, but this problem disappeared a few days after.
+- My milk supply was not sufficient for the first few days, but the problem disappeared a few days after.

 - My baby refused my nipples despite the fact that nurses helped with assisting and tried to push my son to suck, but he just did not.